 Fuel your body with nutrient-packed whole grain foods.
 Make at least half your grains whole grains, such as whole wheat bread, cereal, and, yes, even popcorn!

 Choose lean or low-fat cuts of meat, skinless chicken or turkey, and seafood (at least twice a week).
 Plant-based foods such as beans, peas, and lentils are good choices, too.

 Don’t forget dairy

-Include foods like fat-free and low-fat dairy milk, yogurt, lactose-free versions, and calcium-fortified soy milk to help to build and maintain strong bones.
+Include foods like fat-free and low-fat dairy milk, yogurt, lactose-free versions, and calcium-fortified soy beverage to help to build and maintain strong bones.